- If you’re in your 40s or early 50s, expect to retire at age 70

 In my view, lifting the Age Pension age to 67 makes perfect sense with most of us enjoying long and reasonably healthy lives.
 Pushing the Age Pension beyond age 67 and out to age 70 is more problematic however since the capacity to work up to this age depends on the type of work that you do, and in many cases the genetic lottery of whether you will be prone to age-related conditions earlier than most.

 Although, under the Liberal’s plans, the Age Pension age of 70 will only be applicable to those currently under the age of 52 or so (born on or after 1 January 1966), the question of whether the average human body is up to full-time work, in particular, manual work, up to age 70 is debateable.

 A further unknown is whether employers will employ older workers up to this age.

 So, what is the federal government’s rationale for pushing for an Age Pension age of 70 years?

 Will Australia run out of money?

 The hard fact that we all have to face is that the proportion of Australia’s population of traditional working age will nearly halve within 40 years which means there will be fewer workers financing the Age Pension and health costs of the retired and other non-working Australians.
-According to the IGR, the number of people of working age to support every person aged 65 years and over is projected to decline to 2.7 people by 2050 (compared with 5 people now).
-Around quarter of all Australians will be aged 65 or over by 2050.
+According to the IGR, the number of people of working age to support every person aged 65 years and over is projected to decline to 2.7 people by 2055 (compared with 4.5 people now, and 7.3 in 1975).

 Europe increases pension age